jajimenez/notelist/README.md

-# notelist
+# Notelist

-Note taking REST API
+Note taking REST API written in Python and based on the Django framework.